 In 2010, the Steelers defeated the New York Jets in the AFC Championship to make the organization's second Super Bowl appearance in three years.
 Tomlin and company wouldn't add another ring, however, suffering a heartbreaking defeat to the Green Bay Packers.

-While it's been a decade since the Steelers were able to hoist the Lombardi Trophy, Tomlin has them in position to succeed in 2022 and beyond.
+While it's been over a decade since the Steelers were able to hoist the Lombardi Trophy, Tomlin has them in position for another shot at the title in the 2023-2024 season.
+The no. 7 seed Steelers play the AFC East Champion Buffalo Bills on Monday, Jan.
+15th, 2024.